tzkangni/tzkangni.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper on “Remote Sensing Object Detection” is accepted by IEEE TIM.
+- *2024.09*: &nbsp;🎉🎉 One paper on “HSI and LiDAR classification” is accepted by IEEE TGRS.
 - *2024.07*: &nbsp;🎉🎉 One paper on “SAR object detection” is accepted by IEEE JSTARS.
 - *2024.05*: &nbsp;🎉🎉 One paper on “Remote sensing scene classification” is accepted by IEEE TGRS.
 - *2024.05*: &nbsp;🎉🎉 One paper on “SAR image classification” is accepted by IEEE TAES.
 - *2024.03*: &nbsp;🎉🎉 One paper on “SAR image classification” is accepted by IEEE TAES.
-- *2024.02*: &nbsp;🎉🎉 One paper on “HSI and LiDAR classification” is accepted by IEEE JSTARS.
-- *2023.12*: &nbsp;🎉🎉 One paper on “Remote sensing scene classification” is accepted by National Remote Sensing Bulletin.
-- *2023.06*: &nbsp;🎉🎉 One paper on “SAR image classification” is accepted by IEEE GRSL.

 # 📝 Selected publications